nullmeta415/NetworkEmulator/docs/DESIGN.md

 **The `Node` Class:** The `Node` class represents a single device or computer connected to our simulated network.
 A `Node` acts as the interface between the application layer and the underlying network layers, originating and consuming data.

 **Project Scope:** This project will focus on building a simplified, multi-node network emulator that simulates the basic functionality of the **Data Link Layer**.
 We will build the components that allow nodes to send and receive data frames, handle addressing, and detect basic errors.

+---

+## 5. The `NetworkMedium` Class

+### 5.1 What is the NetworkMedium?

+**Conceptual Role:** The `NetworkMedium` class simulates a shared physical communication channel, such as an Ethernet cable or a Wi-Fi signal.
+In a real network, all devices on a local network segment share the same medium.

+**Our Simulation:** In our project, all `Node` objects will have access to a single, shared `NetworkMedium` object.
+When a `Node` "sends" a packet, it places it onto the `NetworkMedium`, and when a `Node` wants to "receive," it retrieves a packet from the medium.
+This decouples the sender from the receiver, just like a real network.

+### 5.2 Implementation Choices

+To simulate a channel where packets are sent and received in order, the best C++ tool for the job is `std::queue`.

+* **`std::queue<T>`:** This is a C++ Standard Library container adapter.
+It provides a FIFO (First-In, First-Out) data structure.
+    * **"First-In, First-Out":** The first element added to the queue is always the first one to be removed.
+    * **Why we use it:** This behavior perfectly models a communication channel.
+Packets sent by a Node are placed at the back of the queue (the "send" operation), and packets are retrieved from the front of the queue (the "receive" operation).
+This ensures that the order of delivery is maintained.

+* **`std::vector<char>` vs. `std::queue<RawPacket>`:**
+    * A `std::vector` is great for holding a contiguous sequence of elements, like the bytes inside a single `RawPacket`.
+    * A `std::queue` is a better tool for managing a collection of `RawPacket`s in the order they were sent.

+### 5.3 The Public Interface of NetworkMedium

+A well-designed class has a clear public interface.
+For the `NetworkMedium`, we will have three simple functions:

+* `void sendPacket(const RawPacket& packet)`: This function will be called by a `Node` to send a packet.
+It will take a `RawPacket` as input and place it into our queue.
+* `RawPacket receivePacket()`: This function will be called by a `Node` to retrieve a packet.
+It will take the first packet from the queue and return it.
+* `bool hasPackets() const`: This simple function will let a `Node` check if there are any packets waiting in the queue before attempting to receive one.